youtube/cobalt/src/cobalt/site/docs/development/setup-android.md

     project checked in at `starboard/android/apk`.
 1. In the sidebar on the left, you should see `app` appear as bolded top-level item.
 If you don't see this, restart Android Studio.
-1. If you didn't install your Cobalt depot_tools in the standard location (`$HOME/depot_tools`), then make `starboard/android/apk/app/.cobaltrc` and set the `DEPOT_TOOLS` envvar to the path to where you installed them (or make a symlink in the standard location to where you have them).
 1. To run the app and attach the debugger: Run -> Debug 'app' (or
     <img src="/images/android-debug-icon.png" style="display: inline;"></img>
     in the toolbar)